tchoi8/grid/README.md

 #The curriculum

 The workshop followed curriculum I developed for Uncertainty School and Signing Coders.
-I asked Taekyung and Yumi from [Stuckyi studio](stuckyi-codetype.tumblr.com) to help with teaching.
+I asked Taegyoung and Yumi from [Stuckyi studio](stuckyi-codetype.tumblr.com) to help with teaching.
 It was once again a great experience to work with them.

 <img src="https://raw.githubusercontent.com/tchoi8/grid/master/photos/taeyoon.jpg" width="600">